 I just published a guide explaining how to repair broken power connector yourself.

-If you find this article useful, please consider making a donation to the author.
+If you appreciate my work and find this information useful, please support this site.
 Thank you!

 I had exactly the same problem with my Satellite L305 laptop.
 I didn’t think that this will be covered by the warranty but I took it to the Toshiba repair center.
 They fixed it at no charge!